 Early Childhood Institute

-The Early Childhood Institute, founded in 1987, is dedicated to expanding and deepening the Judaic and pedagogic knowledge and skills of early-childhood educators.
-Our professional-development programs reach out to many communities within and beyond the Greater Boston area.
+The Early Childhood Institute, founded in 1987, is dedicated to expanding and deepening the Judaic and pedagogic knowledge and skills of educators, clergy and professionals working with children and families (infant through Grade 2).
+Our professional development programs reach out to many communities within and beyond the Greater Boston area.

 Annual Early Childhood Jewish Education Conference

-Drawing on its many years of experience as a provider of professional development for early-childhood Jewish educators, the annual Early Childhood Conference offers educators teaching young children (infant through Grade 2) in day schools, congregational schools, preschools or family-education settings a series of professional development workshops designed to increase Judaic and pedagogic knowledge and practice.
-For further information on our annual Early Childhood Conference, click here.
+Drawing on its many years of experience as a provider of professional development for early childhood educators in the Jewish community, the annual Early Childhood Conference offers educators, clergy and professionals working with children and families (infant through Grade 2) in day schools, congregational schools, preschools or family education settings, a series of professional development workshops designed to increase Judaic and pedagogic knowledge and practice.
+Learn more about our past annual Early Childhood Conference.

 Greater Boston Early Childhood Directors Council

 The Early Childhood Directors Council provides a central platform for the professional development, collaboration, engagement and personal growth of a diverse community of early-childhood preschool directors.
 Approximately 30 Jewish preschool directors participate in the council, which is funded by Combined Jewish Philanthropies of Greater Boston.

 On-site, School-based Professional Development

 The Early Childhood Institute sends its faculty to teach an entire preschool staff, based on a topic of interest, at their site.
 The impact of learning as a community can have a transforming influence on a school.
 Some of the topics the ECI has offered include: